Ask Ima Bull

 Coming home for their first big holiday after being away at school is very exciting and a bit daunting for the student and the family.
 You want to spend all your time with them and they want to see high school friends, sleep and relax.
 As you are getting ready for the holidays, talk to your student about plans you have in mind, family activities and the students plans.
 Let them know some things you would really like to see happen and respect the ideas they have and the plans they might have made.
 Keep the lines of communication open!
 That's the best plan for everything.

 I've heard a lot about Fall Family Weekend.
 What is Fall Family Weekend and what is there to do?

 Fall Family Weekend is a great opportunity for you to make a return visit to the campus, probably your first visit since your student started the fall semester.
 Your student has been in school for about a month-to-six weeks, and they are ready to show their campus off to you.
 The weekend showcases USF with events such as canoeing and ropes course at River Front Park; a FantaBULLuous showcase of campus offices; a Book Chat with Janet Moore, Associate Dean for Undergraduate Studies and Karla Davis-Salazar, Undergraduate Studies; Family Karaoke; a Family Tailgate before the USF vs. Miami football game; breakout sessions on Fraternity and Sorority Life, Student Health Services and the University Experience; plus much, much more.
 You can choose to participate in as many or as few activities as you would like.
 For more information about Fall Family Weekend, click here.

 Do you have a question for Ima Bull?
-If so, send your question to firstname.lastname@example.org.
+If so, send your question to Jessica at firstname.lastname@example.org.
 Check back often for postings of new questions.